 If a car can be driven for a long distance without issue, there is nothing wrong with it and you should purchase it.
 However, if it can’t be driven for a long distance, there are many issues and it probably shouldn’t be purchased.

 Hopefully you now know exactly which questions to ask when buying a used car.
+Don’t be afraid of buying a used car as long as you ask the right questions!

 If you’ve found this article helpful, be sure to come back soon for more money saving/money making tips!